 Koliai Rug: Features and History

-by Rugsblog
+by rugsblog

 In a country where people’s lives are formed next to carpets and rugs and interwoven with colorful knots, a rug is not only a part of culture and art but also the unwritten history of people who use them for their beliefs, values, and dreams.
 This post will introduce the Koliai rug, its features, and its history.